Baden or Aquae Helveticae forever

 Rathausgasse and the town hall

 The council chamber on the first floor of the town hall served as a meeting hall until 1712.
 This building on the Rathausgasse was first mentioned in 1368.
-Around 1500, each of the ten members of the Confederation donated an image of their coat of arms (Basel and Schaffhausen became members in 1501, Appenzeller in 1513).
+Around 1500, each of the ten members of the Confederation donated an image of their coat of arms (Basel and Schaffhausen became members in 1501, Appenzell in 1513).

-In 1847, Baden was the terminus of the first Swiss railway line Zurich-Baden (Spanischbrödlibahn).
+In 1847, Baden was the terminus of the first Swiss railway line, Zurich-Baden (Spanischbrödlibahn).

 Railway station around 1900.
 Stadtarchiv